After the dazzle of day is gone,

 Shaken by soughing winds;

-And there are sparkles mad and tossed and broken,
+There are sparkles mad and tossed and broken,

 And their archetype is the sun.